 Chapter 176 (PDF) of the Acts of 2011 has altered the rules, particularly for new hires beginning April 2, 2012.

-Membership with this retirement system is automatic for all employees of the City of Northampton, Forbes Library, and the Northampton Housing Authority, that meet the criteria for eligibility.
+Membership in the Retirement System is mandatory for all employees of the City of Northampton, Forbes Library, and the Northampton Housing Authority, that meet the criteria for eligibility.

-Eligibility requires that an employee must have either a full-time or part-time status, at a scheduled minimum of 20 hours per week, and is not considered intermittent, seasonal, provisional or temporary.
-Teachers cannot be members of this system and must be enrolled with Massachusetts Teachers' Retirement Board (MTRB).
+Eligibility requires that an employee be scheduled at a minimum of 20 hours per week, and is not considered intermittent, seasonal, provisional, or temporary.
+Teachers cannot be members of this system and must be enrolled with Massachusetts Teachers’ Retirement Board (MTRB).
+Once you are a member of the System, you will retain your membership rights even if your schedule falls below 20 hours a week.

 - Group 2 includes certain employees with hazardous occupations, such as ambulance attendants, licensed electricians, and mental health hospital attendants.